David and Frederick Barclay

-Sir David Rowat Barclay (27 October 1934 – 10 January 2021) and Sir Frederick Hugh Barclay (born 27 October 1934), commonly referred to as the "Barclay Brothers" or "Barclay Twins", were British billionaires.
-They were identical twin brothers and, up until the death of David in 2021, had joint business interests primarily in media, retail and property.
+Sir David Rowat Barclay (27 October 1934 – 10 January 2021) and Sir Frederick Hugh Barclay (born 27 October 1934), commonly referred to as the "Barclay Brothers" or "Barclay Twins", were British billionaire brothers, of whom Frederick Barclay is now the sole survivor.
+They were identical twins and, until David's death in 2021, had joint business interests primarily in media, retail and property.

 The Sunday Times Rich List of 2020 estimated their wealth at £7 billion.
 They earned a reputation for avoiding publicity and have often been described as reclusive.

 David's son, Aidan, manages their UK businesses.
 Their businesses have been accused of tax avoidance, by placing assets under ownership of companies registered abroad and controlled through trusts.
-Their Press Holdings company owns Apollo and The Spectator magazines and, through a wholly owned subsidiary (Press Acquisitions Limited), they also own Telegraph Group Limited, parent company of The Daily Telegraph and The Sunday Telegraph.
+Their Press Holdings company controls Telegraph Group Limited, parent company of The Daily Telegraph and The Sunday Telegraph.
+It formerly owned Apollo and The Spectator magazines.

-In 1993, the brothers bought the lease of the island of Brecqhou, off the coast of Sark, Brecqhou being one of the smallest of the Channel Islands.
+In 1993, the brothers bought the lease of the island of Brecqhou, one of the smallest of the Channel Islands, just off the coast of Sark.